Educator Quality and Quantity (EQQ)

 In 2014, CEAAC retained Jerry Covey and Dr. Barbara Adams to study this issue and make recommendations.
 Their report was released in 2015 and contained recommendations that addressed two major goals:

 1. Expand and Improve the quality of our educator workforce (recommendations that address teacher recruitment and teacher preparation);

 2. Develop and Keep the workforce (recommendations that address professional development and teacher retention).

 EQQ2, prepared in October 2015, presents a proposal for implementation of the top six recommendations from the EQQ report.

-The Research based Educator Systems Support (RESS) pilot study is being conducted in five of our member school districts.
-We expect the ongoing and final analysis to provide a rich resource for school districts and statewide education stakeholders.
+The Research based Educator Systems Support (RESS) pilot study, which was conducted in five of our member school districts, has concluded.
+Data collected through ongoing surveys and the final analysis provide a rich resource for school districts and statewide education stakeholders.

-The first of four surveys was conducted in this year-long pilot study with districts across the system in September 2017.
+Four surveys were conducted in this year-long pilot study with districts across the system in September 2017, November 2017, March 2018, and May 2018.
 Topics covered work environment, leadership, community, efficacy, quality of life and strengthening the workforce.
-Results from this survey will provide important information for participating school districts and potentially provide insights into state policy development.
-Additional surveys will be conducted in November 2017, March 2018 and May 2018 and reports will be shared following each of the surveys.
-The first report is below.
+Results from these surveys provide important information for participating school districts and provide insights for local and state policy development.
+Links to all four reports can be found below: